sammysignal/sammysignal.github.io/index.md

 <div style="font-size: 22px" class="lead pretty-links">
   Professional Software Engineer with 6+ years of experience building applications for the web.
-I am currently working at LinkedIn as a Senior Software Engineer on the Ads Serving team.
+I just finished working at LinkedIn as a Senior Software Engineer on the Ads Serving team and I am excited for new opportunities.
 </div>

   ---